Stuycs-K/final-project-4-yec-bidicaa/README.md

-# 4.YeC.BidicaA
+# ABCY
+Christina Ye and Afia Bidica

-Final Project Repo for Pd4 Cyber
+Final project repository for Pd04 Cybersecurity

 ## Project Description
 This is a recreation of most of stegsolve's features.

+Here's what we've covered (in order of appearance):
+- Color inversion (xor)
+- Alpha bit planes
-So far, we've covered bit planes for rbg values.
+- RBG bit planes
+- full Alpha plane
+- RGB color planes

 ## Usage
 To use this, clone our github repository and open `steg.pde` in processing.
 Then run the file.